datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 Linear regression is a great tool for first steps in exploring the data.
 However, it might not be the best tool to model certain variables.

-For example, if we are modeling a variable that represents a market share of the company on the market, using linear regression might be problematic.
-If the slope of the line is not zero, linear regression could easily predict that certain firms would have 140% of the market share, or -40% of the market share.
+For example, if we are modeling a variable that represents a market share of the company, using linear regression might be problematic.
+If the slope of the line is not zero, linear regression could easily predict that certain firms would have 140% of the market share, or -40%.
 This is, clearly, not reasonable.

 Therefore, for modeling share variables we might have to use different approach.

 The most straight forward of the methods available for these kinds of models is the generalized linear models, which makes sure that values of the predicted variable are confined to the interval between zero and one.
-We will use `statsmodels.discrete.dicsrete_model.Logit` for that.

 Logistic regression is one of the most widespread applications of the generalized linear models.
+We will use `statsmodels.discrete.dicsrete_model.Logit` for that.

 `@instructions`
 - Compare the outputs of the two models on the right (both modeling `mpgShare` by use of `cyl` and `wt`):